hanshoglund/vintage-music/doc/Music.markdown

 # Time

-In *Music*, the property of *temporality* (being able to be composed in sequence and parallel) is separated from that of *duration* (having a known extent in time) and *position* (having a known position in time).
+In *Music*, the property of *temporality* (being able to be composed in time) is separated from that of *duration* (having a known extent in time) and *position* (having a known position in time).
+This separation allows for representation of a wider range of musical structures.
+Temporal values can be though of as moments in time in which some *event* occurs.
+The purpose of the temporal abstraction is to describe just the temporal properties, leaving other properties, such as pitch, timbre etc abstract.

-TODO temporal values
+## Basic composition

+### Temporal

+Temporal values are captured by the `Temporal` type class.
+Each implementation of temporal is a type constructor parameterized on its content, i.e. if `t` is a temporal type constructor and `a` is a concrete type, `t a` is a temporal structure of `a` values which can be composed in time.

     class Temporal d where
         instant :: d a